reclaimprotocol/attestor-core/docs/avs.md

 2. Run `npm install`
 3. Install the submodules with `git submodule update --init --recursive`
 	- this'll enable you to work on the contracts
+4. Run `npm run start-chain` to start the local chain with the contracts already deployed

 **Building the contracts**:
 	- `npm run build:contracts`